ProductSafer

 ⚖️Bariatric surgeryWeight LossMedium Concern📰 News report

-Bariatric surgery is associated with greater long-term heart risk reduction than weight-loss medications
+Bariatric surgery reduces heart disease risk more than weight-loss medications

 This is an editorial summary of research originally reported by Medical Xpress – Health.
 ProductSafer does not claim ownership of the underlying research.
 All intellectual property belongs to the original publishers.